franciscop/polystore/readme.md

 ### Custom store

-Please see the [creating a store](#creating-a-store) section for more details!
+Please see the [creating a store](#creating-a-store) section for all the details!

 ## Performance

 > TL;DR: if you only use the item operations (add,set,get,has,del) and your client supports expiration natively, you have nothing to worry about!
+Otherwise, please read on.

 While all of our stores support `expires`, `.prefix()` and group operations, the nature of those makes them to have different performance characteristics.

 **Expires** we polyfill expiration when the underlying client library does not support it.
 The impact on read/write operations and on data size of each key should be minimal.
 However, it can have a big impact in storage size, since the expired keys are not evicted automatically.
-Note that when attempting to read an expired key, polystore **will delete that key**.
+Note that when attempting to read *an expired key*, polystore **will delete that key**.
 However, if an expired key is never read, it would remain in the datastore and could create some old-data issues.
 This is **especially important where sensitive data is involved**!
 To fix this, the easiest way is calling `await store.entries();` on a cron job and that should evict all of the old keys (this operation is O(n) though, so not suitable for calling it on EVERY API call, see the next point).

 **Group operations** these are there mostly for small datasets only, for one-off scripts or for dev purposes, since by their own nature they can _never_ be high performance in the general case.
 But this is normal if you think about traditional DBs, reading a single record by its ID is O(1), while reading all of the IDs in the DB into an array is going to be O(n).
 Same applies with polystore.